 The entire packet takes four beats on the 64-bit interface, two beats on the 128-bit interface, and a single beat on the 256-bit interface.
 The packet is transferred in an identical manner in both the Dword-aligned mode and the address-aligned mode, with the Dwords packed together.
-The user application must keep the s_axis_cc_tvalid signal asserted over the duration of the packet.
-It must also assert the s_axis_cc_tlast signal in the last beat of the packet.
+Keep the s_axis_cc_tvalid signal asserted over the duration of the packet.
+Also assert the s_axis_cc_tlast signal in the last beat of the packet.
 The integrated block can deassert s_axis_cc_tready in any cycle if it is not ready to accept.
-The user application must not change the values on the CC interface in any cycle that the integrated block has deasserted s_axis_cc_tready.
+Do not change the values on the CC interface in any cycle that the integrated block has deasserted s_axis_cc_tready.